North (1994 film): Plot

 In an Inuit village in Alaska, North's prospective parents calmly send their elderly grandfather out to sea on an ice floe to die with dignity, disturbing him.
 As the long, dark winter arrives, he realizes that his summer is almost up.
 Meanwhile, his now-catatonic real parents are put in a museum display.
-His quest has inspired children worldwide to leave their parents and hire Belt and Winchell, both now rich and powerful.
+His quest has inspired children worldwide to leave their parents and hire Arthur and Winchell, both now rich and powerful.
 North's next family is Amish, but the lack of conveniences quickly disappoints him.
 His experiences in Zaire, China, and Paris are equally fruitless.
-Finally, he finds the Nelsons, an ideal family who give him attention and appreciation, but he still is unsatisfied.
+Finally, he finds the Nelsons, an ideal family who give him attention and appreciation, but he is still unsatisfied.

-In despair, North escapes to New York City, where Winchell and Belt, fearing their lucrative business will fail, plot to assassinate him.
+In despair, North escapes to New York City, where Winchell and Arthur, fearing their lucrative business will fail, plot to assassinate him.
 On the run, he receives a videotape from his newly revived parents begging for his forgiveness and his return home.
 Standup comedian Joey Fingers (the same man in the bunny suit) encourages him.
 At the airport, a mob of kids who have followed his example confront him, angry about his returning to his parents, forcing him to ship himself home in a FedEx box.
 Recognizing the delivery driver from his other appearances, North asks if he is his guardian angel.
 The man denies meeting North, but as a FedEx representative, he resembles a guardian of important items.

-North is delivered to his house prior to the deadline, but as he runs toward his parents, an assassin takes aim.
+North is delivered to his house prior to the deadline, but as he runs toward his parents, Winchell's assassin Al takes aim.
 As he squeezes the trigger, North awakens in the now-empty mall.
 The Easter Bunny takes him home, where his parents, who have been worried during his absence, greet him warmly.
 It has all been a dream, but in his pocket, North discovers Gabby's silver dollar.
 North says he has always had it, "for good luck", and goes inside as his parents agree to bring him dinner in bed.